2ndborn/m-books/README.md

 - When the Edit button in the title section is pressed, does the modal activate displaying prepopulated manga title data with a red “Cancel” and a green “Complete” button?
 	 - *The modal is activated when the Edit button is pressed displaying prepopulated manga title data with a red “Cancel” and a green “Complete” button.*

-- When the cancel button is pressed does it direct the user to the Home page?
+- When the cancel button is pressed does it refresh the page?
-	 - *The user is directed to the Home page when the cancel button is pressed.*
+	 - *The page is refreshed when the cancel button is pressed.*

-- When the Complete button is pressed does it direct the user to the Home page displaying the message “Title successfully updated”.
+- When the Complete button is pressed does the page refresh displaying the message “Title successfully updated”.
-	 - *The user is directed to the Home page displaying the message “Title successfully updated” when the complete button is pressed.*
+	 - *The page is refreshed displaying the message “Title successfully updated” when the complete button is pressed.*

 - Are the details of the manga title updated following the changes made when the user accesses the summary page.
 	 - *Changes were made on all sections of the summary page and these were successfully updated following the changes that were made.*